monika2333/edu_news_pipeline/SCORE_REFINEMENT_PLAN.md

 ## Background
 - Current workflow stores a single `score` on `primary_articles` / `news_summaries`, produced entirely by the LLM relevance model.
-- We need to introduce rule-based bonuses (e.g., keyword hits like "北京市委教育工委", "北京市教育委员会") without breaking downstream thresholds, ordering, or historical data.
+- We need to introduce rule-based bonuses (e.g., keyword hits like "北京市委教育工委", "�����н���ίԱ��") without breaking downstream thresholds, ordering, or historical data.

 ## Objectives
 - Preserve the existing `score` as the final, comprehensive value used by summarise/export steps.